-The £520,000 scheme will replace a three-inch pipeline in Pond Farm Road and Wises Lane that has burst 25 times in the last five years and 14 times since 2015, with larger pipe which can withstand high water pressures and deliver a more resilient drinking water supply for the future.
+The pipe, which has burst 25 times in the last five years and 14 times since 2015, is set to be replaced with a larger pipe which can withstand high water pressures and deliver a more resilient drinking water supply for the future.

 South East Water's Project Manager Jeremy Dufour told SFM News: "There have been a high number of customer contacts and complaints over bust pipes in Borden in recent years and the situation is now critical requiring replacement of the old water main.
 We are also taking the opportunity to increase the capacity of the local network to further safeguard future supplies of top quality drinking water to our customers."